 The liver has a primary role in storing and releasing energy, but let’s break down the vital role it plays in helping us eliminate toxins from our body.

-The liver begins the process of making toxins less harmful to the body and removing them from the bloodstream, by receiving blood with nutrients from the digestive organs via a vein known as the hepatic portal vein.
-The hepatocytes (cells of the liver), accept and filter this blood.
-They act as little sorting centers, determining which nutrients should be processed, what should be stored, what should be eliminated via the stool, and what should be diverted back to the blood.
-In fact, as a last resort, the liver will even store toxins itself to protect the rest of the body!!
+The liver begins the process of making toxins less harmful to the body and removing them from the bloodstream by receiving blood with nutrients from the digestive organs via a vein known as the hepatic portal vein.
+The hepatocytes (cells of the liver) accept and filter this blood.
+They act as little sorting centers, determining which nutrients should be processed, what should be stored, what should be eliminated via the stool and what should be diverted back to the blood.
+In fact, as a last resort, the liver will even store toxins to protect the rest of the body.

-As many chemicals are relatively “new”, it may take thousands of years from an evolutionary standpoint before our body properly adapts to them.
-The main takeaway here is, if the liver cannot figure out what to do with a substance, it may simply store the substance(s), often in fat tissue, in other organs, or in the liver itself.
+As many chemicals are relatively “new,” it may take thousands of years from an evolutionary standpoint before our body properly adapts to them.
+The main takeaway here is that, if the liver cannot figure out what to do with a substance, it may simply store the substance(s), often in fat tissue, in other organs, or in the liver itself.
 This is potentially damaging to any of the tissues or organs involved in this process.

-Check out these following videos for more information on how the liver functions and the detoxification process works.
+Check out the following videos for more information on how the liver functions and the detoxification process works.

 For a deeper dive on the removal of xenobiotics (substances that are foreign to the body or to an ecological system), check out this informative video